pressure vessel testing - written scheme of examination

 If you store air then you are likely aware of the need to test and have your system certified for insurance purposes.
 This isn't something which has to be done by your insurer, and it's often cheaper to have the inspection, testing and certification carried out by industry specialists, rather than whoever your insurance company has a contract with.

 Remind me why I need it again?
 Pressure vessel testing is like a car requiring an MOT.
 A pressurised system needs to be tested to make sure it's safe for employees to operate.
 Most air compressor systems will be governed by the Pressure Systems Safety Regulations 2000, which covers equipment operating at over 0.5 bar (if your air receiver happens to a pressure volume greater than 250 bar litres a Written Scheme of Examination (WSE) is likely to be mandatory).
 Unlike an MOT however, the inspection intervals specified by the Health & Safety Executive under 'The Provision and use of Work Equipment Regulations' (PUWER) vary.
 So plant which operates under greater stress, comes into contact with the public and is used extensively, requires more regular testing.
 Escalators, for example, must be tested every 6 months, whereas a compressed air pressure plant only needs to be tested every 26 months.
 Essentially, you're testing to make sure any issue is detected and resolved before it can lead to an incident or accident.
 Your equipment has to be fit for purpose, safe to use and structurally sound.
 And your insurance company may insist on you having a WSE (the official name for your certificate) before they insure you (pressure vessel insurance).
+Are you sure I need it?
+Really?
+Take me to the WSE rules.

 So what does it involve?
 First off, we conduct a comprehensive 'Statutory Examination'.
 This entails a comprehensive examination of your air system.
 We'll advise on its condition, its safety and its effectiveness.
 This is essentially a 'full medical' for your system.
 We're looking to make sure your pipework is safe, that there's no rust, that your pressure is correct and take a note of any wear and tear.This includes opening vessels for a thorough internal examination and taking an ultrasonic scan of the vessel wall thickness.
 If we find any anomalies, we'll advise you of any action which needs to be taken.